-- Living shoreline engineering, design, and/or construction and post-construction effectiveness monitoring - Coastal current (circulation) data for application to oil spill response, habitat restoration, and hydrodynamic modeling - Projects that improve or expand datasets for monitoring and modeling water conditions

-- and flow and tidal data in coastal streams - Ecological risk modeling based on multiple chemicals of concern - Baseline survey of oil on Texas beaches - Reconnaissance-level and design-level geotech for offshore sediment search/borrow area development - Studies on dune and dune vegetation restoration and post-storm recovery and how restoration varies based on different factors (i.e., proximity to development, mitigated vs natural dunes, time, restoration technique)
+- Living shoreline feasibility studies, alternatives analysis and engineering and design. - Living shoreline construction and/or post-construction effectiveness monitoring. - Coastal current (circulation) data for application to oil spill response, habitat restoration, and hydrodynamic modeling. - Projects that improve or expand datasets for monitoring and modeling water conditions and flow in tidal and coastal streams, including but not limited to wave data and stream gauging in ungauged watersheds. - Projects that investigate the application of artificial intelligence in understanding flooding and simulate compound flooding events. - Ecological risk modeling based on multiple chemicals of concern. - Baseline survey of oil on Texas beaches. - Reconnaissance-level and/or design-level geotech for offshore sediment borrow area development in the coastal boundary zone. - Studies on how dune and dune vegetation restoration varies based on different restoration techniques (i.e., harvested plants versus seedlings, watering frequency, planting density and diversity, use of soft stabilization techniques, such as hay bales or similar material). - Inventory of upland and bay area borrow sites. - Cross-shore sediment transport study. - Marine debris removal efforts.